 As parents of complex kids, we regularly ask friends, family, and perfect strangers to give our kids a second, third and fourth chance.
 We struggle to show them that the kid who is melting down is actually terrified by what’s happening and is crying out for help.
-We ask teachers & playmates to ignore bad manners, poor social skills, and flat out aggression.
-We encourage others to find the good in our sons and daughters, even when their behaviors make that difficult to do.
+We ask teachers and playmates to ignore bad manners, poor social skills and flat out aggression.
+And we encourage others to find the good in our sons and daughters, even when their behaviors make that difficult to do.

 In return, I think it's important to show some grace when handling unwanted advice about parenting our complex kids.
 Trust me, I know it can be difficult when: